 Testing vertical slices

 Vertical slices change how you test.
 Instead of many brittle unit tests that rely on mocks, prefer feature-level integration tests that exercise the slice end-to-end.
-This gives higher confidence that the feature actually works in concert.
+That gives higher confidence that the feature actually works in concert.

 Test the feature, not the layers